Simon & Schuster – 2026 Publishing Prologue

 Contemporary Literary Publishing Lab – Writer's Match

 The UChicago Contemporary Literary Publishing Lab (CLP) is facilitating a writer's match event!
 The event matches student writers from across universities based on genre interest.
 After participants are connected, they develop their own partnership based on their needs and schedules.
 If you are interested in being paired up with a fellow writer to share your work, give and get feedback, or just make friends with another writer, then fill out the form linked here.
+The deadline to fill out the form is February 27.

-NYU Study Abroad– Writers in Florence & Writers in Paris
+NYU Study Abroad – Writers in Florence & Writers in Paris

 Summer School in Italy – Poesiæuropa